dltech/usb_device3/README.md

-# usb_device1
+# usb_device3
-USB adapter for ZX spectrum joystick
+USB adapter for ZX spectrum joystick.
+You may connect gamepad with d-pad and two buttons to PC using USB.

-just created repo
 TODO:
+computer see it!
 test